Women's health: Violence

 Violence against women may take many forms, including physical, sexual, emotional and psychological and may occur throughout the life-course.
 Structural violence may be embedded in legislation or policy, or be systematic misogyny by organisations against groups of women.
 Perpetrators of personal violence include state actors, strangers, acquaintances, relatives and intimate partners and manifests itself across a spectrum from discrimination, through harassment, sexual assault and rape, and physical harm to murder (femicide).
 It may also include cultural practices such as female genital cutting.

 Non-fatal violence against women has severe implications for women's physical, mental and reproductive health, and is seen as not simply isolated events but rather a systematic pattern of behaviour that both violates their rights but also limits their role in society and requires a systematic approach.

-The World Health Organization (WHO) estimates that 35% of women in the world have experienced physical or sexual violence over their lifetime and that the commonest situation is intimate partner violence.
+The World Health Organization (WHO) estimates published in 2023 indicate that about 31.6% of women worldwide have experienced physical and/or sexual intimate-partner violence or non-partner sexual violence in their lifetime.
 30% of women in relationships report such experience, and 38% of murders of women are due to intimate partners.
 These figures may be as high as 70% in some regions.
 Risk factors include low educational achievement, a parental experience of violence, childhood abuse, gender inequality and cultural attitudes that allow violence to be considered more acceptable.

 The COVID-19 epidemic made gender-based violence more common in Arab countries and worsened already-existing health disparities between the sexes.
 Yet millions of women in the Middle East and North Africa did not receive enough attention when it came to the provision of enhanced protection from gender-based violence.